ltpitt/bash-network-repair-automation/README.md

 - If you want to perform automatic repair fsck in case of reboot (this is the last possible recovery action) remember to uncomment *fsck autorepair* editing rcS with the following command:
 `sudo nano /etc/default/rcS`

+## Bonus - Push notifications / Email

+If you want to add push or email notifications when your network is restored please check my other repo, [Simple Notifications](https://github.com/ltpitt/python-simple-notifications)

 ## Release History

 * 0.0.2